Our commitment to privacy

 When we collect personal information, we are required by the APPs to take reasonable steps to ensure that the individual is aware of certain details relating to the collection of personal information.
 We are required to do this whether we collect the information directly from the individual or indirectly via a third party.

-Usually, IAL does this by ensuring that a privacy notice is provided at the time the personal information is collected.
+Usually, the Centre for Invasive Species Solutions does this by ensuring that a privacy notice is provided at the time the personal information is collected.
 This information will also be provided when personal information is collected by telephone and is displayed or via our website.

 The privacy notice will generally include information about: